DISEASE/DISORDER:

 - Adaptive equipment or modified techniques (ergonomic keyboards, key holders, modification of tools) are encouraged to allow for neutral wrist positioning during activities.

-Corticosteroid Injection
+Corticosteroid injection

-Surgical Intervention
+Surgical intervention

-- Individuals with persistent symptoms may be appropriate for surgical release of the first dorsal compartment to relieve entrapment.
-Surgical intervention is generally recommended if pain does not resolve after two corticosteroid injections and at least 6 months of non-operative treatment19.One large double-blinded study reported surgical intervention to be 100% effective with results sustained after 15 years.12
+- Surgical intervention is generally recommended if pain does not resolve after two corticosteroid injections and at least six months of non-operative treatment.44One large double-blinded study reported surgical intervention to be 100% effective with results sustained after 15 years.45

 - There are similar long-term outcomes between endoscopic vs open release.
-One study comparing these two surgical techniques demonstrated decreased pain and improved function at 12 weeks post-op in the endoscopic group, but this difference between groups was not sustained after 24 weeks.36
+One study comparing these two surgical techniques demonstrated decreased pain and improved function at 12 weeks post-op in the endoscopic group, but this difference between groups was not sustained after 24 weeks.46

 - If surgery is not an option, the patient can learn to adjust activities to account for chronic pain, including using the contralateral hand more often.